Sensorineural, conductive or sudden hearing loss? Here are the differences

 What is hearing loss?

 Hearing loss means that your hearing is less than normal.
 It can be mild, moderate or severe and can affect one or both ears.
-The causes vary, but the most common types of hearing loss are conductive hearing loss, sensorineural hearing loss , combined hearing loss and sudden hearing loss.
+The causes vary, but the most common types of hearing loss are:

 Conductive hearing loss (conductive hearing loss)

 Conduction obstruction means that sound cannot be conducted correctly through the outer or middle ear.
-It is therefore a mechanical problem rather than damage to the sense of hearing itself.
+It is therefore a mechanical problem rather than an impact on the sense of hearing itself.

 - Wax plug in the ear canal